kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret.md

       --vault-root-key string          key prefix for Vault key-value storage inside a storage engine. (default "gloo") --vault-tls-insecure             Insecure enables or disables SSL verification.Use with --use-vault --vault-tls-server-name string   TLSServerName, if set, is used to set the SNI host when connecting via TLS.Use with --use-vault
-      --vault-token string             The root token to authenticate with a Vault server.Use with --use-vault
+      --vault-token string             The root token to authenticate with a Vault server.
+Use with --use-vault
 ```

 ### Options inherited from parent commands